 Bona fide occupational qualification (BFOQ) exception.
 The Act permits an employer to make an employment inquiry about an applicant’s religion, sex, or age only if it is reasonably necessary to the normal operation of the employer’s business (TN Code Sec.
 4-21-406(a) and TN Code Sec.
 4-21-407).
 According to the Tennessee Human Rights Commission, a BFOQ exception is not warranted when based on:

-• Assumptions of the comparative general employment characteristics of persons of a particular group, such as their turnover rate
+• Assumptions of the comparative general employment characteristics of persons of a particular group, such as their turnover rate;

-• Stereotypical characteristics, such as mechanical ability or aggressiveness
+• Stereotypical characteristics, such as mechanical ability or aggressiveness;

-• Customer, client, coworker, or employer preference
+• Customer, client, coworker, or employer preference;

-• Historical usage, tradition, or custom
+• Historical usage, tradition, or custom; or

 • The necessity of providing separate facilities of a personal nature, such as restrooms or dressing rooms (TN Admin.
-Code 1500-01-02-.05)
+Code 1500-01-02-.05).

 The BFOQ exception applies only in limited circumstances, and in general, courts have been extremely reluctant to sanction otherwise discriminatory practices on BFOQ grounds.
-Employers should use caution in relying on the BFOQ rationale and should always ...
+Employers should use caution in relying on the BFOQ rationale and should always consult with ...